Get insider access

 2. Best Upper Mid-Range Wireless Earbuds

-Unlike the similarly priced Sennheiser MOMENTUM True Wireless 4, the Jabra don't support low-latency audio codecs like aptX Adaptive (low latency).
-If you watch a lot of videos, you might prefer the Sennheiser, as lip-sync issues can be reduced when using its low-latency codec.
-On the other hand, the Sennheiser don't have as good a microphone or noise isolation as the Jabra, nor do they have any spatial audio features to match the Jabra's Dolby Spatial Sound.
+Unfortunately, the Jabra headphones don't support low-latency audio codecs like aptX Adaptive (low latency); if you watch a lot of videos, you might prefer the Sennheiser MOMENTUM True Wireless 4, as you can reduce lip-sync issues when using this codec.
+On the other hand, the Sennheiser headphones don't have as good of a microphone or noise isolation as the Jabra, nor do they have any spatial audio features to match the Jabra's Dolby Spatial Sound.

 See our review